 Epidural steroid injections are a treatment that provides relief from pain from an inflamed nerve or disc.
 They’re placed into a space near your spine called the epidural space, which is located just outside of your spinal cord.
-Dr. Kline uses X-ray imaging to guide the injection into place near the compressed nerve in your spine.
+Dr. Clop uses X-ray imaging to guide the injection into place near the compressed nerve in your spine.

 Once the needle is in place, your provider injects a contrast dye into the area.
 The contrast helps them see specific structures on the X-ray and target them accordingly with the steroid injection.